Kill This Love: Music and lyrics

 The opening track, "Kill This Love" is a stomping, brassy electropop track with trap elements.
 The song contains "blaring horns and martial percussion", with Rosé and Jisoo leading the "impassioned" pre-choruses about breaking up.
-The second track, "Don't Know What To Do" is an EDM and pop song with throbbing bass, whistle-like hook and an acoustic guitar.
-"Kick It", the third song, is a song with elements of Southern trap, synth bass and acoustic guitar.
+The second track, "Don't Know What To Do" is an EDM and pop song with throbbing bass, whistle-like hook, and an acoustic guitar.
+"Kick It", the third song, is a song with elements of Southern trap, synth bass, and acoustic guitar.
 The song is about telling past lovers: “I’m okay being alone / Don’t feel bad for me / I’m going to forget you now.
-The fourth track, "Hope Not", is a soft, acoustic pop-rock balladry about break-up where the person has moved on from yearning to acceptance.
-The closing track, "Ddu-Du Ddu-Du (remix)" was described as a "quivering, womping club-ready Remix".
+The fourth track, "Hope Not", is a soft, acoustic pop-rock balladry about a break-up where the person has moved on from yearning to acceptance.
+The closing track, "Ddu-Du Ddu-Du (remix)" was described as a "quivering, whomping club-ready Remix".

 Singles

 "Kill This Love" was released on April 4, 2019, as the lead single from the extended play.
 An accompanying music video for the song was directed by Seo Hyun-seung and uploaded onto Blackpink's YouTube channel simultaneously with the single's release.
 Upon release, the music video broke the record for the most views within 24 hours, accumulating 56.7 million views.
 Furthermore, it became the fastest video to reach 100 million views on YouTube, doing so in approximately 2 days and 14 hours, beating the record set by fellow Korean artist Psy with "Gentleman" in 2013.
 Commercially, the single reached the charts in 27 countries.
 It peaked at number two in South Korea and became the group's first top-50 hit in the United States and the United Kingdom, thus also becoming the highest-charting female K-pop song on the Billboard Hot 100 at the time.